Souper Bowl of Caring

-Tackle Hunger: Home of the Souper Bowl of Caring is uniting all communities to Tackle Hunger using their programs such as the Tackle Hunger Map, the Tackle Hunger Challenge, and the annual Souper Bowl of Caring event.
-Tackle Hunger uses a digital platform to support food charities and encourage communities to raise funds and food donations for local food charities across the nation.
+The Souper Bowl of Caring refers to an organization whereby people collect monetary and food donations traditionally during the weeks leading up to and after Super Bowl Sunday.
+All of the money and food is then given directly to local charities of the group's choice.

-Started in 1990 at Spring Valley Presbyterian Church in Columbia, South Carolina, Tackle Hunger has branched out to include schools, businesses and congregations of all faiths.
-Together, they have raised more than $170 million in monetary and food donations.
+Started in 1990 at Spring Valley Presbyterian Church in Columbia, South Carolina, the Souper Bowl of Caring has branched out to include schools, businesses and congregations of all faiths.
+Together, they have raised more than $163 million in monetary and food donations.
 In 2020, thousands of groups collected over $10.6 million of food and contributions.